wildjames/lfit_python/README.md

 ## Setting up an MCMC run
 The input file will define how a model is set up, and some of the details for the MCMC fit.
 It's almost certainly easier to understand the structure by looking at the [example](test_data/mcmc_input.dat) file, and the comments in it shoudl explain what the parameters mean.
+Something that may not be 100% clear, however, is how labels work - a parameter typically looks like this:
+`variableName_nodeLabel`.
+The underscore separates the two, with the former telling the code which of the parameters from 'Calc-ing Flux' is being set, and the latter telling it which node (i.e. band or eclipse) it belongs to.
 Similarly, the `wdparams` script needs an input configuration, and this [example](./wdinput.dat) is also given.

 ## LFIT; functional knowledge you're gonna need